Universal Credit: Implementation

 The roll-out of Universal Credit in the Northwest of England was limited to new, single, healthy claimants, later extended to couples, then families, in the same area, reflecting the gradual maturing of different aspects of the computer system.
 Once the Northwest roll-out was largely complete, the government gradually extended Universal Credit to new single healthy claimants in the rest of the British mainland, nearly completing this roll-out as of 13 March 2016.
 It was expected that this would gradually be extended to couples and families outside the Northwest once the roll-out to UK mainland single claimants was completed.
 In Northern Ireland, implementation was held up by disputes over policy and funding between parties in the Northern Ireland Assembly; the roll-out of Universal Credit in Northern Ireland began in September 2017.

 As of 2018 one third of claimants have their benefit reduced to pay rent, council tax and utility bill arrears.
 This pushed people who already have little further into poverty.
-Abby Jitendra of the Trussell Trust said this can lead to "the tipping point into crisis. (...)
+Abby Jitendra of the Trussell Trust said this can lead to "the tipping point into crisis. [...]
 Repaying an advance payment, for example, can be an unaffordable expense when taken from a payment that wasn't enough to start with, pushing people further into debt at the time when support is most needed."
 Gillian Guy of Citizens Advice said, "Deductions from universal credit can make it harder for people to get by.
 People receiving universal credit are unlikely to have much slack in their budgets, so even small amounts can put a huge strain on their finances.
 Building on last year's improvements to universal credit, the government now needs to ensure deductions are made at a manageable rate and take a person's ability to cover their expenses into account."
 Charlotte Hughes who advises benefit recipients, said deductions were impossible to predict and often done with no warning.
 "The first time somebody knows that money's been taken out of their account is when they go to the bank.
 It's just a minefield.
 Living with that stress that you don't know what money you're going to get from week to week, from month to month, that makes you ill – and that's before you can't eat, and before you can't look after your kids properly.
 It's rampant."

+According to National Audit Office figures, Universal Credit generated an estimated £349 million in operational efficiency savings in 2022-23, with the annualised cost to administer an individual claim falling from £593 in April 2018 to £195 in April 2023.